seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Reads*

-‘Signior Martino and his wife and daughters;
+'Signior Martino and his wife and daughters;
 County Anselme and his beauteous sisters; the lady
 widow of Vitravio; Signior Placentio and his lovely
 nieces; Mercutio and his brother Valentine; mine
 uncle Capulet, his wife and daughters; my fair niece
 Rosaline; Livia; Signior Valentio and his cousin
-Tybalt, Lucio and the lively Helena.’
+Tybalt, Lucio and the lively Helena.'
 A fair
 assembly: whither should they come?

 **Servant**